 Children then proceed to Level 2 where the first 19 most commonly used letters and sounds are taught, children move on from oral blending and segmenting to blending and segmenting with letters and some tricky words are introduced for reading.
 Level 2 is taught in Reception through whole class teaching.
 Children that are then ready, carry on to Level 3 where another 25 graphemes are taught and children read/spell simple two syllable words and captions.
 Level 4 is also taught in Reception and consolidates children’s knowledge of graphemes whilst introducing words with adjacent consonants.

 Children are regularly assessed either every half term or at the end of the level they have been taught.
 Following this assessment children are then placed into Phonics groups suited to their developmental stage.
 Children are carefully tracked and any children who perhaps are not on track are identified and will begin intervention to teach the gaps in their Phonics knowledge.

-In KS1 the children are assessed as they come in to see where they are in their Phonics journey.
-They are then placed into a group appropriate to them.
+Once children reach KS1 they are assessed again to be placed into a group appropriate for them.
 The same process of assessing each half term, and formally assessing using the Phonics Screening Check at regular points throughout the year, enables us to carefully track the children.
 Interventions are tailored to the children’s needs to plug any gaps in the child’s Phonics knowledge.
 Levels 5 and 6 are taught in KS1.
 Level 5 consists of alternative graphemes/ pronunciations for known phonemes being taught, alongside split digraphs, suffixes/ prefixes and the teaching of more common exception words.
 Level 6 which is taught in Year 2 has a bigger emphasis on spelling patterns and rules, homophones, contractions and grammar rules.